 I bet you can guess what happened next!
 After taking the Tetracycline for around a week, I began feeling a bit of sensitivity in my fingertips.
-I thought to myself, there’s no possible way.
+I thought to myself, “There’s no possible way”.
 It’s too soon and the chances are too small.
 I’ll give it a few more days and see if it goes away.

 It didn’t.
 A few days later when I was taking a shower, I noticed serious pain as soon as the water hit my hands.
 I could feel how far underneath my nails the water was going as it hit the nail beds.
 I needed no more confirmation that the process of onycholysis was starting.

-Luckily, because of my mom’s experience, I knew to be on the lookout for it and could stop taking the medication before it progressed any further!
+Luckily, because of my mom’s experience, I knew to be on the lookout for it and could stop taking the medication before it progressed any further.
 I stopped taking the pills, and while it took a little while for the tips of my nails to grow back out and reattach themselves to the nail beds, no severe damage was done.

 I wanted to share this experience because at the time I was frustrated that there was so little information on the subject.
 The moral of the story is to try to be as in tune with your body as possible when you begin taking a new medication.
 Oftentimes doctors won’t convey all of the possibilities because they might not know themselves, and good old Google doesn’t have all the answers either.
 If something doesn’t feel right, go with your gut and stop taking it.
-There is almost always an alternative treatment you can try!
+There is almost always a different treatment you can try!